Better Tomorrow 2025 is Sodexo’s global corporate social responsibility plan, which focuses on improving quality of life.

 Sodexo is the recognised global sustainability leader in their market sector, being recognised as the Dow Jones Sustainability Index and RobecoSAM gold class leader in their industry for 14 consecutive years.

 The key focus areas are:

 In regards to Indigenous peoples, Sodexo’s commitment is to make a real difference in the communities where they work to ensure inter-generational change.
-Sodexo first introduced a Reconciliation Action Plan (RAP) in 2011 and has advanced to the highest Elevate RAP level in 2019, and is also a partner of the Australian Government’s Employment Parity Initiative.
+Sodexo first introduced a Reconciliation Action Plan (RAP) in 2011, and has recently released their fifth RAP 2019-2021, which is their second RAP at the highest level of Elevate, and is also a partner of the Australian Government’s Employment Parity Initiative.